smarunprasad/CryptKit/README.md

  # Approach

-     Initially i called the API from the framwork and pass the data, error, response in model object.
+     Initially i called the API from the framework and pass the data, error, response in model object.

-     Later i desided to slit the API call & Cryption.
+     Later i decided to slit the API call & Cryption.

      So i kept the Encryption & Decryption in CryptKit and API call in test Project.